prilr/cloudlinux-documentation/docs/cloudlinuxos/shared-pro/README.md

 <span class="notranslate">X-Ray</span> can gather and visualize information about top N slowest system functions, external requests, software modules and database queries of the client’s website.

 ### Known limitations
-<span class="notranslate">X-Ray</span> is not compatible with Opcahce JIT optimization.
+<span class="notranslate">X-Ray</span> is not compatible with Opcache JIT optimization.
 Once <span class="notranslate">X-Ray</span> tracing task is running for the site the Opcache JIT optimization will be disabled until tracing task completed.

 ### Installation